-Meanwhile, on Long Island, Ray Ferraro scored in double overtime for the second consecutive game for the New York Islanders to beat the Washington Capitals, in Game 4 of the Patrick Division Semifinals.
-The Islanders took a 3-1 series lead with all of their wins coming in overtime.
+Meanwhile, on that same night on Long Island, Ray Ferraro scored in double overtime for the second consecutive game for the New York Islanders as they beat the Washington Capitals in Game 4 of the Patrick Division Semifinals.
+The Islanders took a 3-1 series lead, with all of their wins coming in overtime.
 Ferraro’s game-winners came in contests in which the Islanders fell behind 3-1 and 3-0 before mounting comebacks.

 The Pittsburgh Penguins and Capitals played one of the craziest playoff games ever on April 24, 1996.
 Things looked bleak for the Penguins as they fell behind 2-0 in Game 4 of the Eastern Conference Quarterfinals.
 To make matters worse, starting goaltender Tom Barrasso didn’t return after the first period as back spasms forced him out of the game.
 Mario Lemieux was also given a game misconduct late in the second period.

 The Mighty Ducks of Anaheim and the Dallas Stars played the fourth-longest game in NHL history on April 24, 2003.
-After Brendan Morrow tied the game late in the third period, the two teams would play over 83 minutes of hockey before another goal was scored.
-Petr Sykora won the game for the Mighty Ducks 48 seconds into the fifth overtime with goaltender Jean-Sebastien Giguere making 60 saves.
+After Brendan Morrow tied the game late in the third period, the two teams played over 83 minutes of hockey before another goal was scored.
+Petr Sykora won the game for the Mighty Ducks 48 seconds into the fifth overtime, with goaltender Jean-Sebastien Giguere making 60 saves.

 Patrick Kane saved the day by scoring a shorthanded goal with only 14 seconds left on the clock to get the game into overtime.
 Moments after being released from the penalty box, Hossa went straight to the net and scored the game-winning goal.
 The Blackhawks won the series two nights later on their way to their first Stanley Cup in 49 years.

-On April 24, 2016, the Islanders win their first playoff series in 23 years with some heroics from John Tavares.
-They were trailing the Panthers 1-0, in Game 6 of the Eastern Conference First Round, when Tavares forced overtime with just 54 seconds left in regulation.
+On April 24, 2016, the Islanders won their first playoff series in 23 years with some heroics from John Tavares.
+They trailed the Florida Panthers 1-0 in Game 6 of the Eastern Conference First Round when Tavares forced overtime with just 54 seconds left in regulation.
 The former captain then won the game by beating Roberto Luongo about 11 minutes into extra time.
 It was their first playoff series win since the beat they upset the Penguins in the 1993 Patrick Division Final.

-Hall of Fame goaltender Patrick Roy hit a pair of personal milestones on this date.
-First, on April 24, 1997, he beat the Chicago Blackhawks 7-0 in Game 5 of the Western Conference Quarterfinals.
+The Hall of Fame goaltender hit a pair of personal milestones on this date.
+First, on April 24, 1997, Roy beat the Blackhawks 7-0 in Game 5 of the Western Conference Quarterfinals.
 The victory was the 89th of his postseason career, passing former Islanders netminder Billy Smith for the most playoff wins in league history.